-- (a) correct procedures were not followed by the University in the consideration of your case at Stage 2 and this significantly affected the outcome - (b) there is new information that could not be provided earlier and this significantly affects the outcome studentappealsandcomplaints@northumbria.ac.uk within 1 month of the Stage 3 decision and take your case to the Office of the Independent Adjudicator (OIA).
+- (a) correct procedures were not followed by the University in the consideration of your case at Stage 2 and this significantly affected the outcome - (b) there is new information that could not be provided earlier and this significantly affects the outcome decision and take your case to the Office of the Independent Adjudicator (OIA).
 See Appendix H of the 'Handbook of Student Regulations' for further information.